-Finally, the Oxford House Smithcreek is home to its residents.
-The requested accommodation/exception provides the residents an equal opportunity to use and enjoy housing of their choice2.
+Finally, the Oxford House at 6601 Newbury Way will be home to its residents.
+The requested accommodation/exception provides the residents an equal opportunity to use and enjoy housing of their choice.

 Without the requested accommodation the house would close as noted above.
 Closing of the house cause some residents to relapse, with potentially fatal consequences as noted above.
 Additionally, finding another house to rent to potentially relocate the Oxford House would be extremely difficult.
 Finding landlords willing to rent to Oxford House is difficult because of the stigma of alcoholism and drug addiction, the fear of zoning problems, neighbor ignorance and opposition, and finally because Oxford House requires long-term leases into which many landlords simply will not often enter.